 Digitise the Nation is based on our belief that the internet is for everyone, that there is no ‘digital economy’ but rather that there is society of which we are all part and that internet technology is about community, inclusivity, communication and access.

 Over the past two years, Digitise the Nation has supported grandparents in Drimnagh speaking to their grandchildren in Tokyo and New Zealand over the internet, the children of St. Audeons School learned from animators how their favourite cartoons were made and parents and children worked together to search for clues and treasure as part of an online treasure hunt.

 Digitise the Nation, with the support of our sponsors is now ready to go on tour.
-We’ve hired a lorry and we’ll be on the road from July 17th, 2012.
+We have a lorry and we’ll be on the road.
 We’re inviting everyone to get on board to get online.
 We’ll be training adults across all ages and all locations on everything they need to know about connecting, discovering and dealing with the day to day of news, jobs, deals, saving and shopping, securely!

 “Digitise the Nation” is more than a campaign; it is a bright-orange-lorry-community-training-road-trip!

 How to get involved?